- Not Fee assured

 I have led both NHS and private sectors go develop state-of-the-art diagnostic services based on OCT and multi-modality retinal imaging, that greatly increase the accuracy of clinical decisions on when to patients with macular diseases requiring repeat intravitreal injections.
 The design and opening of the Macular Unit at the Hospital of St. Cross in Rugby is the achievement of which I am proud of, as it has inspired colleagues from other units.

-I am experienced with any of the new injection treatments of macular diseases, such as Lucentis, Eylea, Avastin and Jetrea.
+I am experienced with any of the injection treatments of macular diseases, such as Lucentis, Eylea, Avastin and Jetrea.

-I offer my patients the benefit of easy access and expertise to high-tech retinal imaging and scanners, such as non-invasive optical coherence tomography (OCT), which are essential best practice tools for contemporary and effective management of macular diseases.
+I offer my patients the benefit of easy access and expertise to high-tech retinal imaging and scanners, such as optical coherence tomography (OCT), which are essential best practice tools for contemporary and effective management of macular diseases.

 Areas of interest